 The Stanford Summer Health Career Opportunity Program (SSHCOP) is an academically rigorous six-week residential program that encourages and provides an academic learning environment for 25 talented college sophomores and juniors who seek a career in medicine and have experienced educational or academic barriers within the San Francisco Bay Area.

-This three-week course (half days) is for students considering careers in a variety of procedure-based medical fields, such as surgery, dental surgery, and nursing.
+This two-week course is for students considering careers in a variety of procedure-based medical fields, such as surgery, dental surgery, and nursing.
 It may also be of interest to students who intend to study biomedical engineering, occupational or physical therapy, sports medicine, or to become EMTs/paramedics.

 Stanford's Clinical Anatomy invites high school students to visit their labs and facilities.
 Through customizable programs, instructors help students discover, learn, and apply human anatomy in a professional context by introducing students to many of the same learning resources used by Stanford medical students.